Planning your weight loss journey

 Qualifying for bariatric care

-A candidate for bariatric surgery at Ellis Hospital is required to meet one of the Body Mass Index (BMI) criteria outlined below and have a letter of medical necessity from his/her primary care physician.
+A candidate for bariatric surgery at Ellis Medicine is required to meet one of the Body Mass Index (BMI) criteria outlined below and have a letter of medical necessity from his/her primary care physician.

 To qualify for bariatric care, candidates must have: